-- 86. On the basis of the deep discussion and communication, participants agreed to submit the following recommendations to the Committee at TC 57th Annual Session to be held in early 2025: - to re-appoint Dr. Mamoru Miyamoto from Japan to continue serving as WGH Chairperson, Dr. CHO Hyo Seob from Republic of Korea, Dr. HOU Aizhong from China, and Mr. Kenneth KLEESCHULTE from Guam, USA to continue serving as WGH Vice-chairpersons for the next two years to TC 59th Session. - to request US\$29,000 from TCTF for supporting overall WGH activities for 2023 calendar year. - to thank China for hosting WGH 13th Working Meeting on 21-24 October, 2024. - to request Guam, USA and Japan to co-host WGH 14th working meeting in 2025 with funding support. - To Request republic of Korea to consider the possibility of hosting WGH 15th working meeting in 2026 with funding support. - To approve AOP "Knowledge Sharing on Storm Surge Inundation Modeling" led by Guam USA to extend one more years to 2026. - To approve AOP "Training Course on Hydrological Monitoring and Flood Management for Developing Countries" led by China to extend three more years to 2028. - To approve the two proposes from China as AOPs of WGH from 2025 to 2027, namely: (1) Review on specifications for hydrological information and forecasting in TC Members; and (2) Application Study on New Generation of Integrated Micro-siphon Rain Gauge in TC Members. - To request Members to propose new AOPs for 2026 and beyond.
+- 84. On the basis of the deep discussion and communication, participants agreed to submit the following recommendations to the Committee at TC 57th Annual Session to be held in early 2025: - to re-appoint Dr. Mamoru Miyamoto from Japan to continue serving as WGH Chairperson, Dr. CHO Hyo Seob from Republic of Korea, Dr. HOU Aizhong from China, and Mr. Kenneth KLEESCHULTE from Guam, USA to continue serving as WGH Vice-chairpersons for the next two years to TC 59th Session. - to request US\$29,000 from TCTF for supporting overall WGH activities for 2025 calendar year. - to thank China for hosting WGH 13th Working Meeting on 21-24 October, 2024 with funding support generously. - to request Guam, USA and Japan to co-host WGH 14th working meeting in 2025 with funding support. - To approve AOP1 "Knowledge Sharing on Storm Surge Inundation Modeling" led by Guam USA to extend one more years to 2026. - To approve AOP8 "Training Course on Hydrological Monitoring and Flood Management for Developing Countries" led by China to extend three more years to 2028. - to approve AOP9 "Synergized Standard Operating Procedures for Coastal Multi-Hazard Early Warning System (SSOP)-Phase III" led by USA to update its implementation period from 2023-2025 to 2025-2027. - To approve the two proposes from China as AOPs of WGH from 2025 to 2027, namely: (1) Review on specifications for hydrological information and forecasting in TC Members; and (2) Application Study on New Generation of Integrated Micro-siphon Rain Gauge in TC Members. - To request Members to propose new AOPs for WGH for 2027 and beyond.